tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func (gr *Graph) Op(opName string, name string, input []*GraphNode, device string, attrs map[string]interface{}) (node *GraphNode, err error)
 ```

-Op Adds a new Node to the Graph with the specified operation, this operation
+Op Adds a new Node to the Graph with the specified operation, this function
-performs some internal check of the specified and expected attributes for the
-operation and try to deduct the corresponding DataTypes in case of they are not
-specified.
+could return an error if any of the mandatory attributes is not be present or
+the value is not the expected for this attribute.

 ```Go
 Example: